quintalwebsolutions/quintal-oss/packages/monads/README.md

 - `ok(value: T)`, representing success;
 - `err(error: E)`, representing error.

 Functions return `Result` whenever errors are expected and recoverable.
-It signifies that the absence of a return value is due to an error or an exceptional situation that the caller needs to handle specifically.
+It signifies that the absence of a return value is due to an error or an exceptional situation that the caller needs to handle specifically (e.g. database, network, or filesystem calls).
 For cases where having no value is expected, have a look at [the `Option` monad](#option).

 A simple function returning `Result` might be defined and used like so: